-The Psychology Services Department at FMC Devens currently consists of 18 doctoral-level psychologists, four masters-level clinicians, two postdoctoral fellows, three psychology interns, a psychology technician, and two secretaries.
+The Psychology Services Department at FMC Devens currently consists of 14 doctoral-level psychologists, five masters-level clinicians, one postdoctoral fellow, three psychology interns, a psychology technician, and one secretary.
 We also typically train three practicum students during the traditional school year.
 The Psychology Department is responsible for, among other things, the Drug Abuse Program, the Sex Offender Management and Treatment Programs, the Forensic Evaluation Service, the Suicide Prevention Program, and the Employee Assistance Program.
 Psychology staff members provide individual and group psychotherapy to inmates, conduct suicide risk assessments, intervene in crisis situations, assess and screen inmates' mental status upon arrival and while in segregation, and consult with other staff members.
 Furthermore, psychologists play a vital role in assisting institution crisis teams, such as the Crisis Negotiation Team and the Crisis Support Team.